smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 | Present Keyboard           | A keyboard shows up immediately in the HMI |

 ### Creating Cells
+@![iOS]
 An `SDLChoiceCell` is similar to a `UITableViewCell` without the ability to arrange your own UI.
-We provide several properties on the `SDLChoiceCell` to set your data, but the layout itself is determined by the company making the head unit system.
+We provide several properties on the `SDLChoiceCell` to set your data, but the layout itself is determined by the manufacturer of the head unit.
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 !!!
 IMPORTANT
 On many systems, including VR commands will be *exponentially* slower than not including them.
 However, including them is necessary for a user to be able to respond to your prompt with their voice.
 !!!

+@![iOS]
 ##### Objective-C
 ```objc
 SDLChoiceCell *cell = [[SDLChoiceCell alloc] initWithText:<#(nonnull NSString *)#>];